 "So why not Manchester?
 We like it here.”

-This article was first published in The Drum's Manchester supplement on 7 June, which can be purchased in The Drum Store.
+This article was first published in The Drum's Manchester supplement on 7 June.